Skip to main content

 Combining point repositioning with selection filters allows for more precise data selection.
 For example, make a lasso in one positioning scheme and then switch to another to see the selected points in a different context.

-X-Y Positioning
+X-Y positioning

 To use an alternative X-Y coordinate positioning scheme, you must include a pair of named X and Y columns in your dataset.
 For example, if you want a position scheme called MyPosition, you would include any of the following pairs of columns in your dataset: